 This course focuses on the nature and problems associated with individual, interpersonal and organizational communication in business.
 A variety of verbal techniques will be used such as presentations, graphics, public speaking, and writing, to foster effective organizational and individual performances.
+Prerequisite: MGT 333.

-MGT 339 Small Business Management
+MGT 339 Small Business Management Three credit hours

 Stresses the importance of small business management, methods, sources, and procedures.
 Prerequisites: MTH 131-137.

-MGT 432 Production Control
+MGT 432 Production Control Three credit hours

 Development of ability to analyze and to solve production problems and to formulate production policies.
 Introduction to quantitative techniques in production management.
+Prerequisite: MGT 333.